-If you want to add a new source file (C or assembly or text file) to your project, proceed as follows:
+If you want to add a new source file (assembly or text file) to your project, proceed as follows:

-1. In the Projects panel, right-click on GettingStarted.PrjEmb and select Add New to Project " C File.
+1. In the Projects panel, right-click on GettingStarted.PrjEmb and select Add New to Project " Assembly File.

-A new C source file, Source1.C, is added to the Embedded Software project under the folder named Source Documents in the Projects panel.
+A new Assembly source file, Source1.ASM, is added to the Embedded Software project under the folder named Source Documents in the Projects panel.
 The Text Editor opens ready for your input.

-For a new assembly file select Assembly File instead of C File and for a new text file select Text Document.
+For a new text file select Text Document instead of Assembly File.